yashhR/competitive/README.md

 Most of the questions are implementation based or ad-hoc while greedy and dynamic programming questions keep coming in.
 Please feel free to make changes to existing code or contribute new questions.

+## CodeChef

+Solutions to practice and challenge questions on CodeChef

 ## Edyst

 Solutions of most questions on the edyst platform for the Advanced Algorithms and Data Structures course